ironboy/light-frame/README.md

 * **example-minimal** - a project built using the framework.
 An very simple App.
 You can copy this folder and place the copy as a sibling folder to create a new project.
 * **example-shop** - a project built using the framework.
 A fully working web shop.
 Study it to understand more about the framework.
 * **node_modules** - the installed modules needed by the framework.
 You should not need to change any file in this folder.
+* *.gitignore* - a list of files that should be ignored by git.
+You should not need to change this file.
+* *LICENSE* - an open source MIT license.
+You should not need to change this file.
 * *package-lock.json*.
 You should not need to change this file.
 * *package.json*.
 You should not need to change this file.
 * *README.md* - this documentation.